-- A. A Chairperson, appointed by the Academy President, shall head the Animated Feature Film Award Reviewing Committee.
-An invitational letter will be sent to a list of active and life Academy members requesting their participation.
-Those serving on the committee will be required to see 66 percent of the submitted eligible films. - B. All submitted eligible films will be made available to the Animated Feature Film Award Reviewing Committee.
+- A. A chairperson, appointed by the Academy President, shall head the Animated Feature Nominating Committee.
+An invitational letter will be sent to all active and life Academy members, requesting their participation.
+Those serving on the committee will be required to see a minimum percentage of submitted eligible films as defined by the then-current procedures. - B. All submitted eligible films will be made available to the Animated Feature Nominating Committee.
 The committee will vote by secret ballot to nominate from 2 to 5 motion pictures for this award.
-In any year in which 8 to 12 animated feature films are released in Los Angeles County, either 2 or 3 motion pictures may be nominated.
-In any year in which 13 to 15 films are released, a maximum of 4 motion pictures may be nominated.
-In any year in which 16 or more animated feature films are released, a maximum of 5 motion pictures may be nominated. - 1.
-The committee will view all submitted eligible films and assign each film a score of 10, 9, 8, 7 or 6, with the guidelines of 10 (excellent), 8 (good), 7 (fair) or 6 (poor).
-Those films receiving an average score of 7.5 or more shall be eligible for nomination.
+In any year in which 8 to 12 animated feature films are released in Los Angeles County and submitted for consideration, either 2 or 3 motion pictures may be nominated.
+In any year in which 13 to 15 animated feature films are released and submitted, a maximum of 4 motion pictures may be nominated.
+In any year in which 16 or more animated feature films are released and submitted, a maximum of 5 motion pictures may be nominated.

+1. The Nominating Committee members shall vote in the order of their preference for not more than five motion pictures.

-- 2. If only one film receives an average score of 7.5 or more, the Executive Committee may recommend to the Board of Governors that a Special Achievement Award for Animated Feature Film be made to that production. - If no film receives an average score of 7.5 or more, the Executive Committee shall recommend to the Board of Governors that no award be made for Animated Feature Film for the current Awards year. - C. The Short Films and Feature Animation Branch Executive Committee shall have the right and responsibility to resolve all questions of eligibility, rules interpretations and the designation of award recipients. - Final voting for the Animated Feature Film award shall be restricted to active and life Academy members.
+- C. The Short Films and Feature Animation Branch Executive Committee shall have the right and responsibility to resolve all questions of eligibility, rules and the designation of award recipients. - D. Final voting for the Animated Feature Film award shall be restricted to active and life Academy members.